brettns/advent_of_code_2025/README.md

 ### Day 6: Trash Compactor
 A sliding right-to-left window using the operators line as a guide with a bunch of Array reduce() usage.

+### Day 7: Laboratories
+Part 2 for this one was a little confusing as to what the actual goal was, but I eventually got it simplified down pretty nicely.